Sobeston/zig.guide/chapter-1.md

 title: "Chapter 1 - Basics"
 weight: 2
 date: 2021-01-16 15:55:00
-description: "Chapter 1 - This will get you up to speed with almost all of the zig programming language.
+description: "Chapter 1 - This will get you up to speed with almost all of the Zig programming language.
 This part of the tutorial should be coverable in under an hour."
 ---

 # Assignment